Augmented Reality: what is it?

 Virtual Reality (VR)

 Virtual Reality offers a fully immersive experience by completely obscuring reality.
 You can enter a completely different digital world powered by VR applications, haptic devices, and audio and video content.
-VR is leveraged to simulate the real environment for training purposes as well as to offer a thrilling experience for gaming and entertainment purposes.
+VR is leveraged to simulate the real environment for training purposes and to offer a thrilling experience for gaming and entertainment purposes.

 Mixed Reality (MR)